Cartus/AGGCN/README.md

 ## Requirements

-Our model was trained on GPU Tesla P100-SXM2 of DGX.
+Our model was trained on GPU Tesla P100-SXM2 of Nvidia DGX.

 - Python 3 (tested on 3.6.8)